- 3rd Interim Report 2021

 7.5 Representation at the Annual General Meeting

-The Articles of Incorporation do not include any regulations which differ from the Ordinance against Excessive compensation in Stock Exchange Listed Companies (OaEC) as regards the appointment of the independent proxy, any statutory regulations on the issuing of instructions to the independent proxy or any statutory regulations with regard to electronic participation in the Annual General Meeting.
+The Articles of Incorporation do not include any regulations that differ from the provisions of the Ordinance against Excessive Compensation in Stock Exchange Listed Companies (OaEC) regarding the appointment of the independent proxy or any statutory regulations on the issuing of instructions to the independent proxy or on electronic participation in the Annual General Meeting.

 Shareholders entered in the share register with voting rights are entitled to vote at the Annual General Meeting.
-To ensure due procedure, the Board of Directors defines a cut-off date for voting entitlements, which lies a few days before the respective Annual General Meeting.
-The cut-off date is published with the invitation to the Annual General Meeting in the Swiss Commercial Gazette and on the Swisscom website.
-The share register is not closed prior to the Annual General Meeting.
-Entries can still be made.
-Shareholders entered in the share register with voting rights on 2 April 2015 at 4 p.m. were entitled to vote at the Annual General Meeting of 8 April 2015.
+To ensure due procedure, the Board of Directors defines a cut-off date for determining voting entitlements, which is a few business days before the respective Annual General Meeting.
+Entries into and deletions from the share register are possible at any time regardless of the cut-off date.
+The cut-off date is announced with the invitation to the Annual General Meeting and also published in the financial calendar on the Swisscom website.
+Shareholders entered in the share register with voting rights as of 4 p.m. on 1 April 2016 were entitled to vote at the Annual General Meeting of 6 April 2016.